pranavms13/Rixe/README.md

 * Change to the cloned directory, run:

     ```bash
-    cd monero
+    cd Rixe
     ```

-* If you would like a specific [version/tag](https://github.com/monero-project/monero/tags), do a git checkout for that version. eg. 'v0.14.1.0'.
+* If you would like a specific [version/tag](https://github.com/pranavms13/Rixe), do a git checkout for that version. eg. 'v0.0.0.1'.
 If you don't care about the version and just want binaries from master, skip this step:

     ```bash
-    git checkout v0.14.1.0
+    git checkout v0.0.0.1
     ```

 * If you are on a 64-bit system, run: